dbohdan/recur/README.md

 It was inspired by [retry-cli](https://github.com/tirsen/retry-cli).
 I wanted to have something like it, but as a single-file script without the Node.js dependency.
 The result depends only on Python and its standard library.

 The CLI options are modeled after the parameters of the [`retry`](https://github.com/invl/retry) decorator, which Python programmers may know.
 However, I do not use the `retry` package or its code.
 The jitter behavior is different from `retry`.
 Jitter is applied starting with the first retry, not the second.
 I think this is what the user expects.
-A single-number jitter argument results in random, not constant, jitter.
+A single-number jitter argument results in random jitter picked uniformly from between zero and that number every time.

 ## Requirements